How to install a plugin

 responsive_classic as the base template, as appropriate) to see how to apply

 those changes to your template files.

-Some mods require database changes.
+Some plugins require database changes.
 For instance, Gift Wrap at Checkout includes a file called orders_wrap.sql, which modifies your database.

 These files are best run through the Zen Cart admin panel, which will take care of the prefix (if you have one).
 To do this, go to Admin > Tools > Install SQL patches.

 Alternately, you can run them using phpMyAdmin, but you will need to edit the .sql script to account for the prefix.

 For instance, if the file creates a table called “orders_giftwrap”

 you will need to change this to reflect your prefix, i.e.

 If you have used a prefix, it is stored in

 If you do an install and get an error like